robmoffat/k9/README.md

 ## Some Promises ##

 Ok, so that’s what I want to do.
-But, there are a couple of other changes I want to instil along the way:
+But, there are a couple of other changes I want to instill along the way:

 ### Releases Every Two Weeks ###